Fashion Model Sarah Baumgartner

 When did you decide to become a model?

 As I said, I never decided to become a model, it just came into my life quite spontaneously and I had fun doing it.
 So I kept working on it, built my community up and tried to get better all the time.

 I just love to work with the friends I made in that community and to express myself in a piece of art.
-It is hard for me to talk about career experiences because I am only 1,70, which means that most of the time I am just too small and with 61 Kilos I am either too heavy or too thin for most modelling jobs.
-Having an average weight makes it hard to find jobs, but that doesn’t apply to doing creative projects with friends!
+It is hard for me to talk about career experiences because I am only 1,70, which means that most of the time I am just too small and with 61 Kilos I am either too heavy or too thin for most modeling jobs.
+Having an average weight makes it hard to find jobs, but that doesn’t apply to do creative projects with friends!
 And as it was always just a hobby of mine, that’s ok for me.
 But of course, I would like to do it on an even more professional level and even though I know I worked on my posting and face expressions and many photographers told me I could cope with other “business models”, it’s hard to find an agency.

-I was interested in creative work and even more in fashion, but modelling gave me a different view on it.
-It showed me how much work goes into one single picture, what it takes to make the world think that it is perfect and how the pictures on the media influence the human society.
+I was interested in creative work and even more in fashion, but modeling gave me a different view on it.
+It showed me how much work goes into one single picture, what it takes to make the world think that it is perfect and how the pictures on the media influence human society.
 Studying sociology and taking courses about fashion and similar topics at University (especially courses held by Cornelia Hahn) gave me a different point of view on fashion.
-This all combined with my latest project “NakOuture” finally made me realise that fashion is a big part of my life.
+This all combined with my latest project “NakOuture” finally made me realize that fashion is a big part of my life.